Robertof/clooster/README.md

 You can write an init script for your system init daemon.
 Systemd can do [this and much more](https://wiki.archlinux.org/index.php/Systemd#Writing_unit_files).

+An example unit file for systemd is provided with the script.
+See `clooster.service`.

 ### How do I retrieve the `device_iden` required to push to single devices?

 You have to use a tool like `curl` from the command line to perform the task.